golang/website/_content/doc/mod.md

 ```
 type Module struct {
     Path       string       // module path
     Version    string       // module version
     Versions   []string     // available module versions (with -versions)
     Replace    *Module      // replaced by this module
     Time       *time.Time   // time version was created
     Update     *Module      // available update, if any (with -u)
     Main       bool         // is this the main module?
     Indirect   bool         // is this module only an indirect dependency of main module?
     Dir        string       // directory holding files for this module, if any
     GoMod      string       // path to go.mod file for this module, if any
     GoVersion  string       // go version used in module
+    Deprecated string       // deprecation message, if any (with -u)
     Error      *ModuleError // error loading module
 }

 type ModuleError struct {